 This journal is based on a feature first published in Danish interior magazine, Alt Interiør, March 2020.

-Creative Director and founder of AIAYU, Maria Heilmann, lives in her home outside of Copenhagen with her husband and children.
-Her style is minimalistic with a love for clean lines, light colours and natural materials, bringing a tactile and natural sense of peaceful atmosphere to her home.
+Creative Director and founder of AIAYU, Maria Heilmann, lives just outside of Copenhagen with her husband and three children.
+Her style is minimalistic with a love for clean lines, light colours and natural materials, bringing a tactile and natural atmosphere that is very peaceful to her home.

 ‘I love diving into different textures and surfaces.
 I’m astonished by just how many looks the same material can have, depending on the way you use it and mix it.
 Different variations can turn something simple into a very sensory experience.